 - organising and hosting interdisciplinary research seminars, conferences and workshops for staff and postgraduate students

 - hosting visits from distinguished professionals outside of the academy, including artists and public intellectuals, who can contribute to scholarly debate

 - being a centralised contact to ensure the University gains benefit from international and national benchmark agreements

 - being a creative resource to the academic, professional, business, graduate and cultural communities.

 Other activities will include:

-- a Professor-at-Large program in which distinguished scholars are invited to participate across disciplines in the University community as well as in their specialist field
+- the IAS Visiting Fellowships, through which distinguished scholars are invited to participate across disciplines in the University community as well as in their specialist field

 - management of the Gledden Visiting Senior Fellowship to encourage wider participation by distinguished scholars in cognate disciplines.